dwarning/VA-Models/README.md

 * **Sensors**

 All models are checked for syntax belong Verilog-AMS Language Reference Manual Version 2.4.0. https://accellera.org/downloads/standards/v-ams
 The models are modified mostly for convergence improvements.
+Equations are untouched.
 So few parameter limits are changed to prevent division by zero and especially bipolar models lacks suitable limit function to prevent divergence in Newton-Raphson iteration process.
+Changes are noticed in Changelog.

-At the moment this code modifications are adapted to ngspice simulator.
+At the moment this code modifications are adapted to NGSPICE simulator.
 But in future the code can adapted to the requirements and restrictions of ADMS like compilers e.g. for XYCE or QUCS.

-Any code directory has a set of test cases for ngspice to show main functionality and performance of the models.
+Any code directory has a set of test cases for NGSPICE to show main functionality and performance of the models.
 Contributions for more practical use cases are welcome.

 ## Related Projects